skiplang/skip/docs/overview/generics.md

 class MyReference<T>(T)
 ```

-It can sometimes be useful to define functions or classes that just work with any type.
+It can sometimes be useful to define functions or classes that work with any type.
 That's what generics are for.
-One interesting thing about Skip generics is that they are inferred at the call site, you don't need to write the type arguments explicitly.
+One interesting thing about Skip generics is that they are inferred at the call site, so you don't need to write the type arguments explicitly.

 ```
 fun testingGenerics(): void {